Double Dragon on the Atari 7800? Time to rock!

 It was also in this late-1980s setting that the 8-bit console wars came about.
 Perhaps calling it a “war” is a bit of a misnomer since, in the U.S. anyway, it was all about the NES.
 Seemingly every kid had Nintendo, and growing up, I initially wasn’t aware there even were other 8-bit consoles beyond it.
 I mean, sure, there were the home computers, but to me, it was basically those and the NES.
 In actuality, there were three viable 8-bit consoles at the time: besides the NES, there was the Sega Master System, and then there was the Atari 7800.
 Neither did much comparatively in the States, though the SMS was a force to be reckoned with in much of the rest of the world.
 (No kidding, the European and Brazilian SMS scene was, and is, fascinating!)

 The 7800 was an interesting case; initially intended to right the wrongs that the Atari 5200 had ostensibly committed, the 7800 was meant to come out in 1984, restore Atari’s good name and blow the competition (namely the ColecoVision) out of the water.
-It was a pretty powerful system for the time, with terrific graphics, a sleek design, and the ability to play Atari 2600 games right out of the box and without an adapter.
+It was a pretty powerful system for the time, with terrific graphics, a sleek design, and the ability to play Atari 2600 games without an adapter right out of the box.

 It didn’t quite work out as planned though.
 There was a brief test market in ’84, but the combined effects of the infamous early-1980s video game crash and the sale of Atari Inc. from Time Warner to Jack Tramiel put a halt on an immediate wide release.
 In the aftermath, Atari Inc. became Atari Corp., and the 7800 was placed on the back burner until 1986.
 The 7800 was still a capable console with an enormous amount of potential, but with a library of older titles and a somewhat-damaged reputation to the name “Atari,” not to mention constant cost-cutting measures regarding new titles and peripherals, well, it was an uphill battle against the Super Mario juggernaut that the NES became as the 1980s wore on.
 The added competition of the Sega Master System didn’t help matters, either.